lucasvolkmer/d2l-en-branch/chapter_preliminaries/calculus.md

     axes.grid()
 ```

-With these three functions for figure configurations,
-we define the `plot` function
-to plot multiple curves succinctly
-since we will need to visualize many curves throughout the book.

 Com essas três funções para configurações de figura,
 nós definimos a função `plot`
 para traçar várias curvas sucintamente